 Alan Brodie made his Pacific Opera Victoria debut as lighting designer for the Canadian première of Marc Blitzstein's Regina in April 2008.
 He returned in February 2010 as lighting designer for Capriccio, and in 2011 for La Bohème.
-He was lighting designer for POV's November 2011 world première of Mary's Weddingłand his work will be seen again in POV's October 2012 production of Verdi's Macbeth (a co-production with Opére de Québec).
+He was lighting designer for POV's November 2011 world première of Mary's Wedding¸and his work was seen again in POV's October 2012 production of Verdi's Macbeth (a co-production with Opére de Québec).
 He now returns to design the lighting for POV's gorgeous new production of Madama Butterfly

 His web site is www.alanbrodie.ca.

 Imaginative, effective lighting by Alan Brodie created a mysterious, hallucinatory ambience, sometimes showing a violet horizon, sometimes flooding the stage red.

 Elizabeth Paterson, Review Vancouver, Review of Pacific Opera Victoria's Macbeth